React-Native-Camp/Antique/README.md

 5- As a customer who made a purchase, I need to get my order fulfilled correctly in a timely manner so that I don’t have to follow-up via customer service.

 # Technology Used:
-This project has been developed by Only React Native :star_struck:
+This project has been developed only by  React Native :star_struck:

 # Our Team: